Professional Darts Corporation

 The Professional Darts Corporation (PDC) is a professional darts organisation in the United Kingdom, established in 1992 when a group of leading players split from the British Darts Organisation (BDO) to form what was initially called the World Darts Council (WDC).
 Sports promoter Eddie Hearn is the PDC chairman.

-The PDC developed and holds several championship competitions, including the annual PDC World Darts Championship, the World Matchplay, World Grand Prix, UK Open, Premier League, and Grand Slam.
+The PDC developed and holds several competitions, including the annual PDC World Darts Championship, the World Matchplay, World Grand Prix, UK Open, Premier League, and Grand Slam.
 It also runs its own world rankings based on players' performances.

 History

 Darts had experienced a boom in the 1980s.
-A number of tournaments were televised on BBC and ITV, which allowed the top players to make a full time living from the sport and turn professional.
+A number of tournaments were televised on BBC and ITV, which allowed the top players to make a full-time living from the sport and turn professional.
 However, darts steadily dropped from television schedules and by 1989 the only remaining televised event was the annual Embassy World Championship.
 Some of the players felt that not enough was being done by the governing body, the British Darts Organisation, to encourage new sponsors into the sport and arrange more television coverage.
 BDO chairman Olly Croft stated "I don't owe any dart players a living" and refused to guarantee more televised tournaments or permit the players to organise their own.

 As a result, 16 professional players, including every previous BDO world champion who was still active in the game, created their own darts organisation, the World Darts Council (WDC), in January 1992.
 The players were led by sports promoters Tommy Cox and Dick Allix, both of whom used their own money to fund the fledgling organisation.

 They wanted to appoint a PR consultant to improve the image of the game.
 The 1993 Embassy World Championship was the last time there was one unified world championship.
 The WDC players wore their new insignia on their sleeves during the tournament but were told to remove them by the BDO.
 The WDC players decided that if they were not going to be recognised by the BDO they would no longer play in the Embassy tournament.

 The BDO took the step of banning the rebel players from playing in county darts and even threatened to ban any player who participated in exhibition events with WDC players.